 Master of Planning (Urban Design)

-This program is offered in semester mode.
-There are two semesters in an academic year, commencing in February and July.
+Note: This program is offered in semester mode with intakes in February and July.

 I am a: